phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 #### Smart Detection Conditions

 ```
-# Tool detection
+# Tool availability detection
-if docker is running:
+if docker is available:
   build container
+else:
+  error "Docker is required"

+if docker is not available:
+  error "Docker is required for this task"
+  fail "Missing dependency"

 if kubernetes is available:
   deploy to cluster